 This post, similar to my last, shares another important lesson I learned during my unplanned pregnancy.
 (1*) But this one is a bit different.
 I take that back.
 It’s a lot different.
 My previous story was about one young boy I was around for a couple months who taught me a few things about me becoming a mother soon.
 This one is about two adults in my family I’d been around all my life that applied to me becoming a wife someday.
 Those two people?
 My parents.

 How many of you have had a simple thing happen that stood out.
 Not a huge, mind-boggling experience, just something you witnessed day after day that glued to your heart, soul, and mind.
 Perhaps the reason it stuck to you was because something else you were dealing with connected some how to what you were witnessing.
-To see how this happened to me, read this short piece from God and Your Pillow, a book I wrote which opens up my life during my unplanned pregnancy.
+Continue reading “A Little Child Who Molded My Thoughts”

 To be continued.